centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-monitoring-centreon-database.md

 * Fill the **Name**, **Alias** & **IP Address/DNS** fields according to your *Centreon Central* server settings.
 * Select the *App-Monitoring-Centreon-Database-custom* template to apply to the host.
 * Once the template is applied, fill in the corresponding macros.
 Some macros are mandatory.
+* Values for macros MYSQLUSERNAME and MYSQLPASSWORD are the ones set before when creating the user to monitor the database.

 | Mandatory  | Macro            |
 | :--------- | :--------------- |